FortiGate

 Description

-To avoid certificate warnings when performing SSL Inspection requires that the CA certificate in the SSL Inspection profile is imported into the users’ web browser.
+To avoid certificate warnings when performing SSL Inspection, the CA certificate in the SSL Inspection profile must be imported into the users’ web browser.

 Commonly, it is desired for multiple FortiGates to utilize the same certificate in their SSL Inspection profiles, so network administrators don’t have to manage and import multiple certificates into their users’ web browsers.